Hormone Therapy for Women

 - Difficulty reaching climax

-- Decline in muscle tone
+- Less muscle tone

 Estrogen Therapy Options